RobertCarrUTA/UTAReviews-Android/README.md

    2. Once there, click the Invalidate and Restart Button, allow Android Studio to restart and then try running the app again.

 # Known Issues
+1. Performance for search results can be slow depending on the hardware being used.
+2. When clicking on staff members who have any "." in there name, app will crash because of a Firebase contraint on "." being in the child name.

+# Known Issues That Have Been Fixed
 1. Formatting issues for longer reviews or replies.
-Formatting is fine if the review or reply is not large.
+Formatting is fine if the review or reply is not large. <-- fixed 5/21/22
-2. Performance for search results can be slow depending on the hardware being used.
-3. When clicking on staff members who have any "." in there name, app will crash because of a Firebase contraint on "." being in the child name.
+   1. Formatting should appear correctly now on both reviews and replies, even with larger texts.

 # Screenshots
 ## Login Page